BAA Curriculum

 This course promotes a healthy balance of personal well-being and academic success among boys and includes focused consideration, awareness, reflection, and improvement of one’s self and others.
 Learners will start with focusing on “Who am I and how did I arrive here? (consideration of family, ethnicity, social, physical and mental health and well-being, circumstance) leading to “What do I want to achieve/ want to become?” (consideration of individual and group values, beliefs, traditions, aspirations, academics) and finally, “How might I get there?”(consideration of ambition, education, mentorship, conflict management, financial literacy, physical and mental health and well-being, field studies)”.

-The curriculum course concept and development was co-chaired by BCN President and co-founder Walter Mustapich and Abbotsford School District Assistant Superintendent Gino Bondi.
+The curriculum course concept and development was co-chaired by BCN President and co-founder Walter Mustapich, and BC School Superintendents Association (BCSSA) CEO Gino Bondi.
 A working group of 18 educators, youth and mental health workers, Aboriginal educators and other stakeholders created the initial framework, based on in-class and field experience with boys ages 12-19.
 To learn more about the curriculum and how BCN can help gain approval in your district, please be in touch.

 LESSON PLANS

-A comprehensive list of lesson plans directly related to the H.O.P.E. for Boys Leadership 11 course are currently in development.
-All lesson plans follow the BC Ministry of Education’s New Curriculum guidelines, and cover topical subjects of particular interest and relevance to boys (based on teacher/leader, administrative and student feedback).
-Recently, together with BCIT, we started building a framework for lesson plans that consider post-secondary entry into trades, business, computer science, and other scholarships.
-A third stream of lesson + work plans for boys interested in pursuing specialized fields of study or apprenticeship (culinary, policing/justice, etc), are being developed together with working mentors and post-secondary institutions.
-Lesson plans will be made available to all teacher/leaders as they are completed and approved.
+Lesson plans directly related to the H.O.P.E. for Boys Leadership 11 course follow the BC Ministry of Education’s New Curriculum guidelines, and cover topical subjects of particular interest and relevance to boys (based on teacher/leader, administrative and student feedback).
+Lesson plans considering post-secondary entry into trades, business, computer science, and specialized fields of study or apprenticeship (culinary, policing/justice, etc), are developed together with working mentors and post-secondary institutions.
+Lesson plans are made available to all teacher/leaders as they are completed and approved.
 To learn more, please be in touch.

 "A mentor is someone who allows you to see the hope inside yourself"